microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 8. [Install jq for your environment](https://stedolan.github.io/jq/download/)
 9. [Download/Clone this repo](https://github.com/microsoft/health-architectures)
 10. Open a bash shell into the Azure CLI 2.0 environment
-11. Switch to the FHIR/FHIRproxy subdirectory of this repo ```cd FHIR\FHIRProxy```
+11. Switch to the FHIR/FHIRproxy subdirectory of this repo ```cd FHIR/FHIRProxy```
 12. Run the deployfhirproxy.bash script and follow the prompts
 13. Congratulations you now have a Secure FHIR Proxy instance with authentication running.
 You can now configure Authorized Access.

 ## Configuring Authorization Access Roles for Users
 At a minimum users must be placed in one or more FHIR Access roles in order to access the FHIR Server.
-The Access roles are Administrator, Reader and Writer
+The Access roles are Administrator, Resource Reader and Resource Writer
 1. [Login to Azure Portal](https://portal.azure.com) _Note: If you have multiple tenants make sure you switch to the directory that contains the Secure FHIR Proxy_
 2. [Access the Azure Active Directory Enterprise Application Blade](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps/menuId/)
 3. Change the Application Type Drop Down to All Applications and click the Apply button